 There are a two types of sump pumps to be aware of: submersible and pedestal.
 A submersible sump pump is housed in a hole or sump pit in your basement or crawlspace, and a pedestal pump has the motor set above the sump pit.
 For both types, water from your basement runs into the sump pit through pipes or gravity.
 When the water reaches a certain height, it trips the pump’s pressure sensor, activating the pump, which moves water along pipes and out of your house, either to your lawn or a municipal sewer system.

 It’s a good idea to get your sump pump inspected yearly.
 You can also call for maintenance and repair if you detect any of these warning signs that your sump pump is about to call it quits:

 1) It’s old.
 A properly maintained sump pump has a life expectancy of about 10 years, less depending on frequency of use and other factors.

 2) It’s noisy.
 Your sump pump will make noise while running, but unusual or irregular noises like thudding and rattling are signs you need a repair.

 3) It runs too much.
 If your sump pump is running too long or too much, you should call for repair as soon as possible.

 4) The sump pit is empty.
 If your sump pump is running with no water in the pit, it might not be installed correctly, or there’s a problem with your drainage system.

 Consider adding a backup battery to your sump pump.
 Heavy rain can be accompanied by power outages, and your pump does you no good if it doesn’t have power.

-Petri Plumbing & Heating’s service experts can recommend and install the right sump pump for your needs, and we can inspect and maintain your existing sump pump.
+Petri Plumbing, Heating, Cooling & Drain Cleaning’s service experts can recommend and install the right sump pump for your needs, and we can inspect and maintain your existing sump pump.
 If you want to make sure your pump is ready when spring rains fall, call us at (718) 748-1254 or contact us online today!